Don Bank: Site and setting, front garden

 Don Bank is now surrounded by high rise office buildings.
 Its primary frontage is (north-east) to Napier Street, with a secondary (rear) entrance from Oak Street to the west.
-The building sits north of (i.e. its southern boundary abuts) a public garden and pathway which forms a pleasant green setting to it and allows pedestrian access between Npaier Street and Wheeler Lane.
+The building sits north of (i.e. its southern boundary abuts) a public garden and pathway which forms a pleasant green setting to it and allows pedestrian access between Napier Street and Wheeler Lane.

 Neighbouring Victorian Georgian Revival style single storey identical houses are arranged in symmetrical pairs directly opposite Don Bank (at 1-7 Napier Street) forming a strong visual and contextual relationship with it.
 Along with the timber-fenced Victorian garden on the Napier Street frontage, Don Bank forms an oasis amongst high rise commercial buildings.
 Traffic along Napier Street is directed to the Pacific Highway to its east, a major road on North Sydney central business district.
 Napier Street is a one-way street parallel to the highway.

 The area west of Don Bank, along Oak Street displays Victorian Georgian Revival single storey houses with skillion verandahs (2-10 Oak Street).
 This along with the residential character of Oak Street retains the context of Don Bank as a former house.
 When built in 1853-4 Don Bank would have enjoyed sweeping views across (east) to Neutral Bay.

 Don Bank's front garden is broadly a sweep of grass with various trees and shrubs dotting and edging or framing it.
 An array of small trees line its front fence and more along with shrubs are nearer the house which is set well back from the fence and up a small slope.
 An Illawarra flame tree (Brachychiton acerifolius) is near the front gate.
 Two Lord Howe Island palms (Kentia fosteriana) are along the front path uphill.

 Other trees are to the house's northern side.
 Old-fashioned perennials such as flowering sages (Salvia sp./cv.), bushes such as Cape leadwort or plumbago (P.capensis) grow along its front fence.
 Main trees comprise Californian desert fan palm (Washingtonia robusta), coastal banksia (B.integrifolia) - a large old specimen to the north, crepe myrtle (Lagerstroemia indica) and others.